 Dear Nether Edge neighbours, it has not proved possible to distribute a

-printed version of EDGE for April in view of the unique and difficult
+printed version of EDGE since April 2020 in view of the unique and difficult

 circumstances we all find ourselves in.
 This will be the case for